 Educational Requirements in Alabama

 Although the state of Alabama does not mandate that you complete a particular course of study in order to become a paralegal, it is advised to seek out some paralegal training.
-Many law offices will prefer to work with paralegals which have completed an Associates or Bachelors degree in paralegal studies.
+Many law offices will prefer to work with paralegals which have completed an Associate’s or Bachelor’s degree in paralegal studies.

 What Will I Do as a Working Alabama Paralegal?

 Paralegals provide crucial daily support for lawyers.
-They will often be in charge of writing reports, investigating facts to prove their authenticity as well as research laws which may be applicable to a case.
+They will often be in charge of writing reports, investigating facts to prove their authenticity as well as research laws that may be applicable to a case.
 Many times paralegals are asked to draft important documents such as contracts and briefings.
 Paralegals are often required to conduct necessary research that can assist the attorney with a case.